JacobCrume/OpenCV-install/README.md

 # OpenCV-install
-Script to install opencv on raspberry pi
+Script to install Opencv on Raspberry Pi.